Your First Trip to North Maine Woods

 What to Bring

-- GPS device or downloaded maps (no cell service)
+- GPS device or downloaded offline maps

 - Firewood or plan to gather deadfall